If Wxyz Is A Square Which Statements Must Be True

 If WXYZ is a Square: Which Statements MUST Be True?
 A Deep Dive into Square Properties

 Understanding the properties of a square is fundamental to geometry.
-This article delves into the defining characteristics of a square and explores which statements must be true if a quadrilateral is identified as a square.
-We'll examine various geometric properties, delve into the relationships between sides and angles, and clarify common misconceptions.
-This comprehensive guide will equip you with the knowledge to confidently analyze and solve problems related to squares.
+We'll examine various geometric properties, walk through the relationships between sides and angles, and clarify common misconceptions.
+This article digs into the defining characteristics of a square and explores which statements must be true if a quadrilateral is identified as a square.
+This thorough look will equip you with the knowledge to confidently analyze and solve problems related to squares.

 Introduction: Defining a Square